lanl/CLAMR/README.md

 Many other limitations exist -- coarsening has not been implemented and boundary conditions need some more work

-Current performance shows about a 50x speedup on the GPU versus the CPU using NVIDIA Tesla 2050s and AMD CPUs
+Current performance shows about a 30x speedup on the GPU versus the CPU using NVIDIA Tesla 2090s and Intel CPUs

 See the PAPERS file for a list of publications related to the CLAMR code (Papers.bib for bibtex format)